Twinside/Eq/userdoc/functions/eqlib.rst

     Remove all object which the function doesn't evaluate to true.

+    :param function: A function with one parameter, which will be evaluated for each element of the list, and must return a boolean (comparison result) value to indicate if we keep or drop the element.

     .. command-output:: eq eval "enough(x) :> x > 50; filter( enough, [100, 2, 4, 51, 50, 60 ] )"